pimterry/server-components/README.md

 If this callback returns a promise, the rendering process will not resolve until that promise does, and will fail if that promise fails.
 You can use this to perform asynchronous actions without your component definitions.
 Pull tweets from twitter and draw them into the page, or anything else you can imagine.

-These callbacks are called in opening tag order, so a parent's createdCallback is called, then each of its children's, then its next sibling element.
+These callbacks are called in opening tag order, so a parent's connectedCallback is called, then each of its children's, then its next sibling element.

 #### `yourComponentConstructor.prototype.disconnectedCallback(document)`